English: syntax and morphology

 This course will include theoretical sessions led by the lecturer and presentations by the students of the chapters read in the reference book (Verspoor, M., & Sauter, Kim.
 (2000).
 English Sentence Analysis.
 John Benjamins).
 Many interactive exercises will also be included which depend on active student participation.

 The course proper will be accompanied by concrete exercises to apply the concepts presented.
 The theoretical and exercise sessions progress hand-in-hand.
-Students will also be required to practise their English proficiency skills via a series of communicative tasks (podcast development (global assessment), reading newspaper articles, listening to authentic English-speaking material, etc.).
+Students will also be required to practise their English proficiency skills via a series of communicative tasks (podcast development, reading newspaper articles, listening to authentic English-speaking material, etc.).
+This represents the continuous assessment section of the course.

 Evaluation methods